section-engineering-education/engineering-education/content/articles/stripe-springboot/index.md

 When we log in to our stripe account, we will be redirected to the dashboard and this is where we will verify that the payment was successful.

-The [API keys](https://dashboard.stripe.com/test/apikeys) section contains our private and public keys and we can differentiate a live key from a test key by checking which charaters are prefixed on the keys.
+The [API keys](https://dashboard.stripe.com/test/apikeys) section contains our private and public keys and we can differentiate a live key from a test key by checking which characters are prefixed on the keys.

 A test key is prefixed with `pk_test_` denoting private key or `sk_test_` denoting secret key and a live key is prefixed with `pk_live_` denoting private key or `sk_live_` denoting secret key.